 Our gut is made up of many types of bacteria.
 These bacteria work to help your body digest the food and supply energy for the cells.
 Having a healthy gut is important for your overall well-being.
 Your gut health can also influence fatigue and be a cause for underlying health concerns.
 If you have a concern or are looking for ways to restore gut health, this is a great article to read.

-So, our your gut is where the commensal bacteria reside.
+So, your gut is where the commensal bacteria reside.
 While relatively harmless, an overgrowth of bacteria can be cause for concern.
-This overgrowth can lead incomplete digestion of nutrients.
+This overgrowth can lead to incomplete digestion of nutrients.
 Since nutrients are broken down for energy, an incomplete absorption can limit energy availability.
 This is what leads to the feeling of tiredness and fatigue.

 Healthy diet for SIBO

 Maintaining a healthy diet plays an important role in reducing your risk of health concerns.
 There is nothing more important that treating and taking care of your body.
 Food is one of the most important and crucial methods in handling our health.

 If have recently gotten ill or had surgery, you probably were prescribed antibiotics.
 Antibiotics are used to fight off bacterial infections by killing the bacteria.
 However, this can be an issue.
 Since your gut bacteria harbors “good” bacteria, it is important that you maintain your gut flora.
 How can you ensure this?
 Well, that’s where probiotics come into play.
 Make sure you incorporate probiotic foods such as yogurt and other fermented foods in your diet.
 In this way, you don’t allow for the “bad” bacteria to overgrow and mess with a healthy gut.

 Another important addition is reducing your intake of highly processed foods.
 Rather reach for foods that can help to promote healthy digestion.
 By maintaining a healthy diet and exercise you can promote a healthy gut.
 A healthy gut can reduce your risks of other diseases.